• Skip to primary navigation

 Store the assembled ice cream sandwiches in the freezer for up to 1 month!

-Thick and thin macaron ice cream sandwiches.
+Two side-by-side photos of thick and thin macaron ice cream sandwiches.

-This is where the drying stage is crucial.
+Macaron cracking: This is where the drying stage is crucial.
 Macarons that have not been left to dry at room temperature until the tops are dry when you touch them will be prone to cracking in the oven.
 It is also possible that your oven temperature is too high.

-These refer to the tiny ruffled ring circle seen on the edges of macarons when they bake.
+No macaron feet: These refer to the tiny ruffled ring circle seen on the edges of macarons when they bake.
 Ideally, the feet are fluffy and rise straight up in the oven.

 Having no feet may mean the macaron batter rested too long, or the macarons did not get enough heat to rise properly.
 On the other hand, if the macaron's feet have spread out onto the parchment too much this is a sign the batter has been over-mixed.

-Stack of green macaron ice cream sandwiches.
+A close up of a stack of green macaron ice cream sandwiches.

 I'm not done with the green tea goodness...these matcha recipes will blow your mind!